hjanetzek/alfons/README.md

-Alfons is a text rendering utility library (intended for use with OpenGL)
+Alfons text rendering utilities:

-This Library is based on the 'New Chronotext Toolkit', extracting only the text rendering parts and removing the Cinder dependency + heavy refactoring.
+This Library is based on the 'New Chronotext Toolkit', extracting only the text rendering parts and removing the Cinder dependency.

-*This is experimental code!*
+Alfons bakes your text and fonts to delicious vertices and textures (best served with some OpenGL)

 * Credits